 While most people stick with hard-boiled eggs for dyeing purposes, others prefer to remove the contents of their eggs before dyeing.
+(Mostly so they won’t stink or spoil if you hide them outside.)
 No matter which route you take, you’ll need to make sure to prep your eggs in advance, but the timing will depend on whether you’re boiling or blowing.

 - Stovetop Hard Boil: Knowing how long to boil your eggs makes a difference.
 After all, you don’t want to end up with a partially runny egg yolk seeping through unintentional cracks in the shell.
 Although you’ll find different advice all over the web, the general consensus points to 12 minutes as the ideal time to achieve a hard-boiled egg that isn’t likely to crack open on you.
 Cover your eggs with tap water in a large pot, and leave at a rolling boil on your stovetop for 12 minutes.
 Allow at least an hour for your eggs to cool completely on your countertop before dyeing.

 - Instant Pot Hard Boil: The steamer basket of your Instant Pot can also be used to achieve a hard-boiled egg.
 Add your eggs to the Instant Pot steamer basket and cover with water.
-Cook at low pressure for five minutes, and use a natural release to de-pressurize after the initial five minutes is up.
-Remove eggs from the Instant Pot using a slotted spoon and allow your eggs to cool completely in an ice bath for five more minutes.
+Cook at low pressure for 5 minutes, and use a natural release to de-pressurize after the initial 5 minutes is up.
+Remove eggs from the Instant Pot using a slotted spoon and allow your eggs to cool completely in an ice bath for 5 more minutes.
 Then, dry your eggs off with a towel and they’re ready to dye.

 - Egg Blowing: If you prefer to hollow out your eggs in the hope that they might be able to be used for more than one season, a method known as egg blowing can achieve this result.
 It can be tricky to do, but this tutorial from Practically Functional shows you step-by-step how to poke pin holes into your egg and blow out the contents.
 You’ll need to rinse out the shell with soapy water after you have removed all of the contents, and then let dry for several hours prior to dyeing.